 For the constraints on the radii, it is helpful to determine whether the forces acting on a disk are pushing the boundary towards its center or pulling it away from its center.
 This quantity can be calculated as the following force sum:

-The cokernel of $R(\mathbf{p})$ are equilibrium stresses where the the radial force sum defined in (\ref{radial}) is $0$ for every $i$.
-The cokernel of $R_e(\mathbf{p})$ are equilibrium stresses with the radial force sum defined in (\ref{radial}) being $0$ only for $i\in V^0$.
-In next section we prove a theorem showing equivalence between infinitesimal rigidity and the existence of a specific stress.
+The cokernel of $R(\mathbf{p})$ is the equilibrium stresses where the radial force sum defined in equation \ref{radial} is $0$ for every $v_i$.
+The cokernel of $R_e(\mathbf{p})$ is the equilibrium stresses with the sum of radial force defined in Equation \ref{radial} being $0$ for $v_i\in V^0$.